 Our aim at Hogarth Primary School is to raise attainment of all students through full attendance and by working in partnership with both Parents and the School Improvement and Attendance Service.

-Our whole school attendance target for 2018 to 2019 is 96%.
+Our whole school attendance target is 95%.
 This is achievable if we all work together.

 As a school we expect all students to achieve at least 95% attendance.
 Research suggests that attendance below this will have an impact on levels at SATs and grades at GCSE.